Cultural outings organised by the association in 2024

 Port-Marly: guided tour of the Château de Monte-Cristo.

-In 1914, the painter Maurice Denis bought a former seventeenth-century hospital to house his family and his studio.
-Named Le Prieuré, it was here that he created most of his work.
-Turned into a museum in 1976, it now houses a wide range of collections by the artists of the Nabis group, of which Maurice Denis was one of the initiators.
-At the crossroads of the 19th and 20th centuries, the Nabis (Hebrew for prophets), all influenced by the work of Gauguin, were part of the avant-garde, at the origins of modern art.
+In 1914, the painter Maurice Denis bought a former 17th-century hospital to house his family and his studio.
+Known as the Prieuré, it was here that he created the bulk of his work.
+Converted into a museum in 1976, the site now houses a varied collection of works by artists from the Nabis group, of which Maurice Denis was one of the founders.
+At the turn of the 19th and 20th centuries, the Nabis (prophets, in Hebrew), all influenced by the work of Gauguin, were part of the avant-garde movement that laid the foundations for modern art.

 ▪▪▪ A day in Thiérache